johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 As a result, the UTXO architecture has the advantage of ensuring the execution of transactions and contracts prior to their submission to the blockchain, with no fees or validation surprises.
 Also, since it is easier to shard a graph of transactions by breaking it into a collection of sub-graphs, the UTXO paradigm will enable higher scalability.

 It’s also simpler to detach a specific transaction or collection of transactions (that transfer data, scripts, and assets) and continue work off-chain before returning to the mainchain with a result, ensuring scalability by off-loading operations off the mainchain.
 IOG, for example, has created Hydra state channel solutions that boost system performance while allowing several tasks to occur in parallel without sacrificing scalability.
-To learn more, read about concurrency on Cardano.
-Hydra and other scalability solutions are covered in Chapter 8.
+To learn more, read about concurrency[^74] on Cardano.
+Hydra[^75] and other scalability solutions are covered in Chapter 8.

-![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/alliance.png "EUTXO alliance") Figure 5.6: Slide from James Aman’s talk ‘UTXO Alliance’ at ScotFest
+![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/alliance.png "EUTXO alliance") **Figure 5.6:** Slide from James Aman’s talk ‘UTXO Alliance’ at ScotFest

 [^01]: **Digital footprint** or digital shadow refers to one’s unique set of traceable digital activities, actions, contributions and communications manifested on the Internet or on digital devices.
 On the World Wide Web, the internet footprint; also known as cyber shadow, electronic footprint, or digital shadow, is the information left behind as a result of a user’s web-browsing and stored as cookies.
 [^02]: A **directed acyclic graph** is a directed graph with no directed cycles.
 That is, it consists of vertices and edges, with each edge directed from one vertex to another, such that following those directions will never form a closed loop.